Our organisation

 - providing opportunities to develop everyone’s creative potential

-- active creative collaboration between artists and other professionals
+- active creative collaboration between artists and other professionals, particularly people with significant lived experience

-- productive partnerships with other professionals/agencies to effect long-term results
+- productive partnerships with other professionals and agencies to effect long-term results

-- the continued development of our own skills and art form practice
+- the continued development of our own skills, understanding, and practice

 Heads Together respects: